 What is Sony 360 Reality Audio?

-Sony 360 Reality Audio is a new audio format that uses Sony’s object-based spatial audio technology to deliver a full 360-degree audio experience.
-Its launch was one of Sony's key CES 2019 highlights, but it's only now sony has firmed up more information on streaming partners and compatible products.
+Sony 360 Reality Audio is an audio format that uses Sony’s object-based spatial audio technology to deliver a full 360-degree audio experience.
+Its launch was one of Sony's key CES 2019 highlights, but the service has come a long way since then, with more streaming partners and compatible products announced.

-The aim is to make the listener feel like they’re right in the recording studio or at a live concert watching their favourite artist.
+Its aim?
+To make the listener feel like they’re right in the recording studio or at a live concert watching their favourite artist.
+This is especially timely given that around the world, music venues are currently closed due to the coronavirus pandemic.

 The format has been built using the open MPEG-H 3D Audio standard, which itself has been optimised for music streaming.
 It supports up to 64 speaker channels and allows audio coding to be done in different ways.